Short Story (Military)

 Squadron Leader Packer ran over to Paul.
-“Are you all right?”
+“Are you all right, Rivers?”

 Paul gave a thin smile.
-“I guess you'll have to put it on my tab, sir.”
+"I guess the birds had other ideas, sir."

-This story is fiction based on historical fact.
+This story is fiction based on historical facts.
 Aircraft NZ6205 was the last operational A-4K Skyhawk in the RNZAF.
 It was flown from Ohakea to Woodburne on 30 July 2004, to be mothballed, by Flight Lieutenant C.L.
 “Undies” Underwood.
-It arrived safely.
+It arrived safely and was transferred to the Air Force Museum of NZ in October 2012.
 Of the 24 Skyhawks that saw service in the RNZAF over 31 years, seven aircraft were destroyed in accidents and, sadly, three pilots lost their lives.

 I wrote a piece of music about The Last Skyhawk and you can listen to it here.